This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 Side note: If you are currently struggling to orgasm during sex or masturbation, then you may want to learn about the Easy Orgasm Solution.
 It will teach you how to have multiple vaginal and full body orgasms during sex and masturbation.
 It works even if you currently struggle to orgasm during sex or when masturbating.
 You can find out more here.

-There are times when muscles can lose definition and exercises or other procedures may help, but there are a lot of misunderstandings about vaginal looseness to sift through first.
+There are times when muscles can lose definition, and exercises or other procedures may help, but there are a lot of misunderstandings about vaginal looseness to sift through first.

-So let’s tackle the two ideas:
+So let’s tackle the two common beliefs:

 - Having too many partners makes a tight vagina loose.